5 Reasons to Avoid an Earnout When Selling Your Accounting Practice

 3. More Disputes

 When a seller doesn’t end up receiving what he or she had hoped for from the earnout structure, disputes often arise.
-According to data from SRS/Acquiom, in general business sales, two-thirds of earnout deals give rise to conflicts regarding escrowed funds.
-In my experience, the most frequent cause for dispute is that a buyer either didn’t calculate the revenue as agreed or was negligent in developing client relationships and/or providing reasonably good client service.
+According to data from SRS/Acquiom, in general business sales, about two-thirds of earnout deals give rise to conflicts regarding escrowed funds.
+In our experience, the most frequent cause for dispute is that a buyer either didn’t calculate the revenue as agreed or was negligent in developing client relationships and/or providing reasonably good client service.

 4. Why to Choose a Cash Deal Instead